xBaank/kotlinx.serialization/docs/builtin-classes.md

 By default, [Nothing] is a serializable class.
 However, since there are no instances of this class, it is impossible to encode or decode its values - any attempt will cause an exception.

-This serializer is used when syntactically is needed some type, but it is not actually used in serialization.
-For example, when using parameterized classes:
+This serializer is used when syntactically some type is needed, but it is not actually used in serialization.
+For example, when using parameterized polymorphic base classes:
 ```kotlin
 @Serializable
 sealed class ParametrizedParent<out R> {